akhenakh/narun/README.md

 ## Ideas
 - self registering path consumers
 - routing to grpc

-- proxying to existing Services
-- virtual hosts supports
-- routing to a file
-- auto cert acme
-- https support
+- node runner
   - gvisor
   - firecracker
+  - exec
-- caddy plugin
+- [X] caddy plugin
 - metrics for inflights
 - direct response NAT
 - send consumer logs to NATS
+- [X] move to protocol buffers
+- no registry needed for "images", binary can be compiled using ko and uploaded to objectstore
+- x request id

+### Won't
+Because of caddy providing the feature:
+- proxying to existing Services
+- auto cert acme
+- https support
+- routing to a file
+- virtual hosts supports